benjibc/mongoose-memcached/README.md

 mongooseMemcached(mongoose, options);
 ```

-Then later any `find` query will be cached for 60 seconds.
+Then later any `find` or `findOne` query will be cached for 60 seconds.

 You can also enable caching programatically by using the `cache` method directly from the query instance: